-- 14. Amounts specifically excluded by any other federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under the United States Housing Act of 1937.
-A listing of those programs specifically excluded is attached hereto as Appendix A; - 15.
-Earned income of Full-Time Students age 18 and older in excess of \$480.00 annually; - 16.
-Adoption assistance payments in excess of \$480.00 per adopted child; - 17.
-The earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support Act of 1988, Section 22 of the U.S. Housing Act of 1937, or any comparable Federal, State, or local law during the exclusion period; - 18.
-Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment; - 19.
-Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - 20.
-Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home; - 21.
-Two-year Rent Phase-in or Savings Account Disallowance: The earned income of an eligible family member will be excluded from the rent determination and phased in over a two-year period.
-In lieu of the rent phase-in, at the resident's request, a savings account may be established for the resident.
-To be eligible, a (i) family must be a current resident of RAD PBV or Public Housing, whose income must have increased as a result of employment, and the leaseholder must have been previously unemployed for one or more years; or (ii) the family must have received earned income increases during the participation in any family self-sufficiency or other job training program; or (iii) the family is or was, within the last six months, receiving assistance from TANF and their earned income increases. - D. Treatment of income changes resulting from welfare program requirements.
+- 9. Temporary non-recurring or sporadic income (including gifts); - 10.
+Reparation payments made by foreign governments in connection with the Holocaust (for all initial determinations and re-examinations carried out on or after April 13, 1993); - 11.
+Amounts specifically excluded by any other federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under the United States Housing Act of 1937.
+A listing of those programs specifically excluded is attached hereto as Appendix A. - 12.
+Earned income of full-time students age 18 and older in excess of \$480.00 annually. - 13.
+Adoption assistance payments in excess of \$480.00 per adopted child. - 14.
+The earnings and benefits to any resident resulting from the participation in a program providing employment training and supportive services in accordance with the Family Support Act of 1988, section 22 of the U.S. Housing Act of 1937, or any comparable Federal, State, or local law during the exclusion period. - 15.
+Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment. - 16.
+Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit; - 17.
+Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home. - 18.
+Two-year Rent Phase-in or Saving Account Income Disallowance;

+The earned income of an eligible family member will be excluded from the rent determination and phased in over a two-year period.
+In lieu of the rent phase-in, at the residents request, a savings account may be established for the resident.
+To be eligible a family must be a current resident of Public Housing and their income increases as a result of employment and they were previously unemployed for one or more years; or their earned income increases during the participation in any family self-sufficiency or other job training program; or who is or was, within the last six months, receiving assistance from TANF and their earned income increases.

+D. Treatment of income changes resulting from welfare program requirements.